 Vercelli is a city in the region of Piedmont in northern Italy.
 The city is located between Milan and Turin close to the River Po.
-Vercelli is an important cultivator of rice and there are plenty of rice paddies around the city.
+Vercelli is an important center for the cultivation of rice and there are plenty of rice paddies around the city.
 The weather here is quite typical for this region, foggy cold winters, hot summers, frequent rainfalls and thunderstorms.

 Attractions in Vercelli